-Walt Hill Hut is the newest addition to the SCT – built by PAWS during the summer of 2012.
+Walt Hill Hut was built by PAWS during the summer of 2012.
 The site overlooks Horseshoe Valley with its chain of connected lakes that form the Powell Forest Canoe Route — a spectacular view on a clear day!
 An old growth yellow cedar forest surrounds this high elevation location.
 Scrumptious blueberries.

 Walt Hill Hut At-A-Glance

 - Fully enclosed, winterized cabin

 From the junction of Wharf Street and Marine Avenue drive south on Highway 101 to Duck Lake Forest Service Road 3477 Br.1 just beyond the Myrtle Point Golf Course.
 Turn left onto the improved road and drive north until you reach Duck Lake.
 At the south end of the lake turn right and cross over Lang Creek bridge.
 Make your way along the south shore of Duck Lake for 2.7 km until you reach Burma Junction.
 Bear right for another 2.8 km to Burma/Granite Lake Junction (N 49°50.587′, W 124°22.710′).
 Turn left and four-wheel uphill for about 400 m and turn right at the second junction.
 This side road was called Br.21 historically.
 A few hundred metres along you will notice a new logging road being built off to your right.
 Look for a parking pullout just beyond there.